 Michigan Indoor Radon Program Overview

 The Michigan Indoor Radon Program is a non-regulatory program.
 Its purpose is to increase awareness of the health risk associated with exposure to elevated indoor radon levels, to encourage testing for radon, and to also encourage citizens to take action to reduce their exposure once elevated radon levels are found.
-The program resides in the Radiological Protection Section of the Resource Management Division of the Michigan Department of Environmental Quality.
+The program resides in the Radiological Protection Section of the Waste Management and Radiological Protection Division of the Michigan Department of Environmental Quality.

 Funding from the U.S. Environmental Protection Agency (EPA), matched by state dollars, provides for a toll-free radon hotline (800-RADON GAS/800-723-6642) that citizens can call to get information on the health risk, how to test, how to interpret results, how to reduce elevated radon levels, etc. Literature is distributed free of charge, and program staff can help locate do-it-yourself test kits, professional testers, and radon reduction contractors.

 For more information about the history of the radon program in Michigan, read on.

 Radon was first recognized as an indoor environmental health concern in the mid-1980s, and media coverage of the issue both enlightened and alarmed the public.
 The Michigan Department of Public Health (MDPH) Division of Radiological Health (DRH) found itself inundated with inquiries from concerned citizens who wanted to know about the health risk, how to test their homes, and what could be done if elevated radon levels were found.